 For many organisations, secure email is a straightforward way to support digital-by-default delivery while improving control and evidence.

-If you are reviewing options, Mailock secure email supports encrypted delivery, recipient controls, and tracking aligned to regulated communications workflows.
+If you are reviewing options, Mailock secure email supports advanced encryption, recipient authentication, Message Tracker, and audit trails for regulated disclosure workflows.

 FAQs